0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2022-07-10-Cyber Defenders - Pwned-DC.md

   __volatile PVOID                  FileObjectExtension;
 } FILE_OBJECT, *PFILE_OBJECT;
 ```
-so what we need is `DeviceObject` which is A pointer to the device object on which the file is opened as asked in the question. so how to get that ? we need first to get the offset of the file using `filescan` plugin. but then we will find that there is too many files with name `svchost.exe` so we can get it another way using `dumpfiles` plugin and specify the PID of the process then it will dump all files associated with this process.then we can get that.
+So we need 'DeviceObject', a pointer to the device object on which the file is opened as asked in the question.
+So how to get that?
+We need first to get the file offset using the `filescan` plugin.
+But then we will find that there are too many files with the name `svchost.exe`, so we can get it another way using the `dumpfiles` plugin and specify the PID of the process.
+Then it will dump all files associated with this process.
+Then we can get that.

 ```
 $ vol.py -f memory.dmp --profile=Win2016x64_14393 dumpfiles -p 3140 --dump-dir=./